vincentnozick/garamon/README.md

     * run the binary executable (from the 'build' directory) with the configuration file as argument
       > ./garamon_generator file.conf
     * the generated library is located in 'build/output' directory
+    * to install the generated library, see its README.md

 Notes